mickruk/kwk-level-1-lecture-005-ruby-methods/README.md

 We left off yesterday looking at methods.
 Methods allow us to name a sequence or selection of code and run it whenever we want.

+### CFU
+How do we create a method?
+How do we run a method?

 Let's play with a `greeting` method in IRB **Students should follow along in IRB**

 ```ruby